 I recommend consuming around 1.2-1.6g/kg/day for those on an animal-free diet.
 This can be achieved by making protein-rich foods the centerpiece of your meals.
 When eating this amount of protein, "protein combining" is redundant as you will obtain more than enough essential amino acids.
 Arguably, legumes and traditional soy products are the best options, since these foods have been well-studied and are inversely associated with health problems.
 But there are plenty of other options to consider such as: mycoprotein, seitan, peanut butter powder (sugar-free), TVP + more.

-Here are some example of animal-free high protein meals:
+Here are some examples of animal-free high protein meals:

 1. Rand, W.M., Pellett, P.L. and Young, V.R., 2003.
 Meta-analysis of nitrogen balance studies for estimating protein requirements in healthy adults.
 The American journal of clinical nutrition, 77(1), pp.109-127.